 For his part, Nijaifi confirmed that “Non-launching the provincial elections in Kirkuk would make things worse and in case of any unrest in the province this will negatively affect the overall situation on the national and regional levels.”

-“Both sides discussed the ramifications of the recent crisis between the federal government and KR where Nijaifi stressed on avoiding mobilizing the military forces especially the country prepares to launch local elections, hoping to find new approach in running the political process to address its defects,” the statement pointed out.
+“Both sides discussed the ramifications of the recent crisis between the federal government and Kurdistan Region where Nijaifi stressed on avoiding mobilizing the military forces especially the country prepares to launch local elections, hoping to find new approach in running the political process to address its defects,” the statement pointed out.

 “Concerning the Israeli attacks against Gaza Strip, Nijaifi handed over Kobler a message in which he expressed concerns towards what is going on in Gaza and the genocide committed by the Israeli warplanes against the armless people in a way that violates all the international laws,” it concluded.